Decorative neutral curve divider

 Identify Pain means understanding the compelling business problem driving this purchase.
 Why is the prospect buying now rather than later—or not at all?
 What's broken?
 What's the cost of inaction?
 What triggered this initiative?

 Surface-level pain isn't enough.
 "RFP responses take too long" is a symptom.
-The real pain might be: "We're losing $2M annually in deals we can't pursue because our response team is maxed out" or "Our CFO threatens to cut the response team if we can't demonstrate ROI."
+The real pain might be: "We're losing $2M annually in deals we can't pursue because our response team is maxed out" or "Our CFO threatens to cut the response team if we can't show ROI."

 Discovering real pain requires probing: "What happens if you don't solve this?" and "Why is this priority now versus six months ago?"
 Look for trigger events: missed deals, executive mandates, competitive threats, regulatory requirements.

 Pain must be strong enough to overcome organizational inertia.
-Buying new software requires budget, implementation effort, change management, and risk.
+Buying new software requires budget, setup effort, change management, and risk.
 The pain of staying with the status quo must exceed the pain of change.

 Multiple stakeholders often have different pains.
 Sales leaders care about win rates.
 Proposal managers care about workload and burnout.
 Legal cares about compliance and risk.
 Understanding each stakeholder's pain and connecting your solution to multiple pain points strengthens your position.